-The MemorialCare Neuroscience Institute at Long Beach Memorial has a leading stroke program and interventional team dedicated to stroke prevention, diagnosis and treatment.
-The Long Beach Stroke team knows that educating the community on the visual cue or triggers needed to identify a stroke can change that “every 40 second” statistic.
+The Comprehensive Stroke Center at Long Beach Medical Center has a leading stroke and interventional neuroradiology team dedicated to stroke prevention, diagnosis and treatment.
+The team knows that educating the community on the visual cue or triggers needed to identify a stroke can change that “every 40 second” statistic.
 Because your family and friends who are experiencing a stroke may not even realize and can’t express any real pain they feel.

 FAST: Stroke Symptoms

-To recognize the signs and symptoms of stroke remember the acronym: FAST.
+To recognize the signs and symptoms of stroke remember the acronym: BE FAST.

-“Time is crucial in the treatment of stroke, as on average, every 40 seconds someone in the United States has a stroke and roughly every four minutes someone dies from a stroke,” says Angie West, RN, MSN, CCRN, CNRN, MemorialCare Neuroscience Institute and Stoke Center director, Long Beach Memorial.
+“Time is crucial in the treatment of stroke, as on average, every 40 seconds someone in the United States has a stroke and roughly every four minutes someone dies from a stroke,” says Angie West, RN, MSN, CCRN, CNRN, director, Comprehensive Stroke Center, Long Beach Medical Center.
 “The earlier a stroke is recognized and the patient receives medical attention, the greater chance of recovery.”

 Stroke is a medical emergency and being able to recognize and respond to stroke symptoms fast can save lives.

 Anyone can have a stroke no matter your age, race or gender.
 Ask your physician for tips on managing your current health conditions to reduce your risk for stroke.

 Stroke is a Medical Emergency